Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_Activities.md

 ## Activities

-### Teleport Westies to Westmint
+### Grab funds in rococo
-- Create a Westend account and a Westmint account.
+- Create a Rococo account and a Rocmint account.
-- Go to the Westend faucet and obtain some Westies.
-Follow https://wiki.polkadot.network/docs/learn-DOT#getting-westies.
+- Go to the Westend faucet and obtain some ROC.
+Follow https://substrate.io/developers/rococo-network/

+### Perform a local XCM execution in rococo
+- Use **PalletXCM** to Withdraw from your account and deposit in any other account using XCM locally.
+Does it work?
+Why can you do this'
+- Use **PalletXCM** to issue a remark transaction with XCM.
+Does it work?
+Why can you do this?

+### Teleport ROC to Rocmint

-- Use **PalletXCM** to teleport Westies from Westend to Westmint
+- Use **PalletXCM** to teleport ROC from Rococo to Rocmint.
+Can you do this?
+Why?

-### Try teleporting back the Westies from Westmint to Westnend.
+### Try teleporting back the Westies from Rocmint to Rococo.

-- Use **PalletXCM** to teleport Westies from Westmint to Westned
+- Use **PalletXCM** to teleport ROC from Rocmint to Rococo

-### Try reserve transferring Westies from Westmint to Westend.
+### Try reserve transferring Westies from Rocmint to Rococo.
 - Does it work?
 Why?

+### Try sending a custom XCM message from Rocmint to Rococo.
+- Use the **send** extrinsic from PalletXCM.
+- Does Westend process it?
+Why not?

 ### SubbXT to debug failed messages

-Messages to debug:
+Messages to debug in Polkadot:
 - Block failture: 10946380 ./target/release/debug-failed-dmp -p 2012 -b 10946379

 - Block failure: 10557896 ./target/release/debug-failed-dmp -p 1000 -b 10557895

+- Block failure: 11884750 ./target/release/debug-failed-dmp -p 1000 -b 10557895